 II.
 Complaint Procedures

-Any employee or applicant for employment, who believes s/he has been the victim of illegal employment discrimination, or any third person with knowledge or belief of conduct which may constitute illegal employment discrimination, should report the alleged acts immediately to an appropriate School District official as described below.
+Employees or applicants for employment, who believes they have been a victim of illegal employment discrimination, or any third person with knowledge or belief of conduct which may constitute illegal employment discrimination, should report the alleged acts immediately to an appropriate School District official as described below.

 A. In Schools and District-Wide Departments.
 The school principal, district-wide department administrator, or supervisor is the person responsible for receiving reports of suspected illegal employment discrimination at the school and district-wide department level.
 If a complaint involves the principal, district-wide department administrator, or supervisor, it should be filed directly with the Assistant Superintendent.
 The principal/administrator/supervisor will notify the Assistant Superintendent when a complaint has been received, and will forward to the Assistant Superintendent all complaints that are not resolved at the school or district-wide department level.